They’re Safer Than Ever Thanks to our Advanced Technology

 When you bring your family to our Spring pediatric dental office for regular checkups every six months, they may not always need a new set of x-rays.
 Some children need x-rays more often than others.
 It really varies on a case-by-case basis.
 Your pediatric dentist will look at your child’s oral health and development to determine how often she should have x-rays taken.
 If there’s been a history of cavities or a higher risk of decay, we’ll probably follow the American Academy of Pediatric Dentistry guideline of taking x-rays twice a year.

-If you have questions about x-rays or would like to learn more about the x-ray services we provide, please don’t hesitate to reach out to us!
+If you have questions about x-rays or would like to learn more about the x-ray services we provide, please don’t hesitate to reach out to Spring Dental Office.
 We’re always happy to help you learn more about pediatric dentistry.